-The park has a large biological diversity due to eleven different habitats within the reserve including rainforest, mangrove forests, swamps, beaches, and lagoons.
-Located in a tropical climate, it is very humid and receives up to 250 inches (6,400 mm) of rain a year.
+The park has a large biological diversity due to eleven different habitats within the reserve including rain forest, mangrove forests, swamps, beaches and lagoons.
+Located in a tropical climate, it is very humid and receives up to 6,400 mm (250 in) of rain a year.

-Tortuguero National Park has over 20 miles of coastline, which provides sea turtles a protected place to lay their eggs.
+Tortuguero National Park has over 32 km (20 mi) of coastline which provides sea turtles a protected place to lay their eggs.
 The main species to lay eggs during the winter months of February to July are: hawksbill, loggerheads, green, and leatherbacks.

-Species of marine and freshwater fish reported are: The Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; minimum of 10 species of freshwater molluscs such as Mytilopsis guianensis.
+Species of marine and freshwater fish reported are: the Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; a minimum of 10 species of freshwater molluscs such as Mytilopsis guianensis.
 Reptiles and amphibians reported are: Caiman crocodilus, Chrysemys spp., Rhinoclemmys spp., frogs (Dendrobatidae), and many endemic species of salamanders.

 The national park ecosystem has more than 400 species of trees and about 2,200 species of other plants.
-Lakes, marshes and floodplains areas in the park have reported floral varieties such as: Raphia taedigera, trees including Inga spp., Pterocarpus officinalis, Pachira aquatica, Pentaclethra macroloba; large trees with thick and varied undergrowth, several species of small palms; floating aquatic plants in the streams, such as the genera Azolla, Eichhornia, Hydrocotyle and Salvinia (which fully cover the streams during the dry season).
+Lakes, marshes and floodplains areas in the park have reported flora varieties such as:

 The local inhabitants around the park are only permitted to collect forest products to supplement their income and also for domestic use.
 Fishing and tourism are major activities.